Frankie is now on her third season with us, and is an integral part of the team.

 He is our right hand man, and looks after the day to day running of the yard, but can turn his hand to most things when necessary, and can be found driving lorries, cooking breakfasts and dealing with visitors to name a few, and is equally adept at all these tasks!

-Aices' answers to our short questionnaire are as follows:
+His answers to our short questionnaire are:

-Why Do you work in racing?
+Why You work in Racing?

 Robin started his career in racing immediately upon leaving school at the tender age of 14!
 He joined firstly Frenchie & then David Nicholson, spending eleven years with the latter whilst riding on the flat and then over jumps, riding a total of 115 winners.